forthy42/net2o/wiki/squid.md

 actually exchange coins are the ones who want anonymity.

-So you can just make sure you have enough sanctions and auditable signers of these blocks to make sure you need a simpler form of byzantine set consensus than proof of work.
+So you can just make sure you have enough sanctions and auditable signers of these blocks.
+The block chain with the highest amount of trust wins.
+How do you **measure** trust?
+Reliable signers have signed many blocks.
+The more signers you have, the better.
+Verified signers are better than anonymous signers.
+One single signature is not enough.
+When the signature is cheap, you can have severals.

-Of course, every transaction within the block ought to include the previous block's hash as starting key for the hash calculation, so that they contribute to the unchangeable chain.
-When you want to fork and fake a chain, you wouldn't be able to add other transactions with existing coins, because you don't have their private keys.
+Of course, every transaction within the block ought to include the previous block's hash as starting key for the hash calculation, so that they contribute to the unchangeable chain, and can't be moved to any other fake chain.
+Furthermore, each transaction (despite anonymous) adds to the trust value: more transactions in one block means that it is more trustworthy.

+Note that the distributed BlockChain below makes it far more expensive to fake a chain: You need to generate signatures and activities in all of them; the fake activities you generate are with the coins you own;
+you have no others.
+Sanctions for misbehavoir can make sure these coins are lost; the fake chain is the proof of misbehavior.

+Those additional coins could be used to compensate for the loss of the victim of double spending.

 ### Where to hijack the proof of work BlockChain

 Let's assume we can attack BitCoins block chain: Where would we attack it?
 At the end, which allows us to do double spending of the coins we own?
 Who would do that?
-Probably someone with a lot of coins inside, so proof of stake is a bad idea.
+Probably someone with a lot of coins inside, so proof of stake is a bad idea (unless you make a rule that whoever gets caught double spending loses his stake).

 Or attack it at the front, where most coins have not yet been mined, and by producing a fake fork of all the transactions afterwards, you